boymaas/clocks/README.markdown

    paths and can create a function of them.

-1. extract special forms & register routes code traverses the tree finding the special forms, currently `block' and `callblock' and stores them into a vector capturing all relevant informaiton including the path into the code.
+1. extract special forms & register routes code traverses the tree finding the special forms, currently `block` and `callblock` and stores them into a vector capturing all relevant informaiton including the path into the code.